justinnoah/grail/README.md

 ```
 grail <command>

-Welcome to the Holy Grail of Monte!
+Welcome to Monte's Holy Grail!
 Here are the available commands:

     help [command]        Show this help text or the help of a command